5 Of The World’s Best Cities For Single People

 Single life completely rules – you have the freedom to do whatever you want, whenever you want.
 You can take the time to get to know yourself and just “do you”, y’know?

 This is especially true when it comes to travel, where you find yourself open to so many new experiences, people and things.
 If you’re unattached right now, here’s a list of five of the best cities to explore solo, meet new friends, or swipe right in.

 You mightn’t have heard of Gainesville, Florida, but according to statistics, it’s the city with the highest rate of single people in the US (62.1 per cent as of 2014).
 Home to the University of Florida (which could explain the high number of singles) and the Florida Museum of Natural History, Gainesville is a city overlooked by most travellers.

 But apart from data, its drawcards for single people include gardens and parks that offer natural beauty and tranquility – perfect if you want to spend a little time with your thoughts or get away from big cities.
-It’s also home to a number of musicians including Tom Petty and the Heartbreakers and The Eagles, and continues to feature local bands playing at various pubs around town – a great place to meet people: (in)significant others and more.
+It’s also home to a number of musicians including The Heartbreakers and The Eagles, and features local bands at pubs around town – great places to meet (in)significant others and more.

 2 / 5